 Alexander K. Rothe is a Core Lecturer at Columbia University, where he

 completed his Ph.D. in Musicology in 2015.
-His research interests are opera staging, Regieoper, Wagner Studies, and new music.
-He is currently working on a book project on stagings of Wagner’s

-Ring cycle and afterlives of 1968 in divided Germany during the 1970s and 1980s.
+His research interests are contemporary opera and diversity, Regieoper, Wagner Studies, and new music.
+He is currently working on a book project on stagings of Wagner’s Ring cycle and afterlives of 1968 in divided Germany.

 Dr. Rothe’s dissertation, entitled “Staging the Past: Richard Wagner’s

 Ring Cycle in Divided Germany during the 1970s and 1980s,” was advised by